noahburchell/cube/README.md

 do you want the shapes to spin faster/slower?
   - spin period was chosen for a reason. changing it may introduce stutter

-### demo

-demo? just install it! you will like it im sure

-seriously, the demo gif is outdated and i havent gotten around to updating it. it will be updated soon

 ### contact

 if you have any questions contact me: cube@nburch.org